iCliniq Logo

 Hello doctor,

-I am a 30 year old female.
-I have history of PCOS and hypothyroid from last year.
-I also have a history of swollen pituitary gland, but it is normal now.
+I am a 30-year-old female.
+I have a history of PCOS/PMOS and hypothyroidism from last year.
+I also have a history of a swollen pituitary gland, but it is normal now.
 I am only taking a 100 mcg pill for thyroid.
-My problem is that whenever I indulge in sex with my boyfriend, we are able to have intercourse very rarely as I am unable to produce sufficient lubrication in my vagina for intercourse.
-I get excited when we spend a lot of time on foreplay and I am not scared of intercourse.
-I actually love to have intercourse with him, but mostly I do not feel myself sufficiently wet to have intercourse and feel pain while having intercourse.
-What should I do?
+My problem is that whenever I indulge in sex with my boyfriend, we can have intercourse very rarely, as I am unable to produce sufficient lubrication in my vagina for intercourse.

 Welcome to icliniq.com.

-Although there are multiple reasons for vaginal dryness, the most common among them is deficiency of estrogen, a female hormone.
+Although there are multiple reasons for vaginal dryness, the most common among them is a deficiency of estrogen, a female hormone.

 Same symptoms don't mean you have the same problem.
 Consult a doctor now!